Endear

 SHARE THIS ARTICLE

-Here's the uncomfortable truth: Traditional CRMs simply weren't built for retail stores, where success depends on quick, personalized interactions with hundreds or thousands of customers across multiple channels.
-Your CRM might be excellent at storing customer data, but it's likely failing at activating that information when and where it matters most, on your sales floor.
+Here's the uncomfortable truth: Traditional CRMs weren't built for retail stores, where success depends on quick, personalized interactions with hundreds or thousands of customers across multiple channels.
+Your CRM might be excellent at storing customer data, but it's likely failing at activating that information when and where it matters most — on your sales floor.

 The disconnect is costing retail stores dearly.
-When your associates can't quickly access relevant customer information during those face-to-face moments, personalized retail marketing becomes impossible.
+When your associates can't quickly access relevant customer information during face-to-face moments, personalized service becomes impossible.
 The result?
-Declining retail foot traffic, missed sales opportunities and customers who feel like strangers, despite their loyalty.
+Missed sales, declining repeat visits, and customers who feel like strangers despite their loyalty.

 Traditional CRM